Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Risk Factors for Depression.md

 be less organized
 be impulsive
 finish things at the last minute
-Medication and substance use
-In most cases, people use substances or alcohol in an effort to feel better.
-But sometimes the substance can have the opposite effect, making the person feel worse.

-When substances — including prescribed medications — lead to depressive symptoms, it’s known as substance-induced depression.
+When substances lead to depressive symptoms, it’s known as substance-induced depression.
 This may occur when you actively use a substance, or when you experience intoxication or withdrawal.

 Studies suggest that nearly half of these depressive episodes occur through heavy alcohol use.
 Other substances commonly associated with substance-induced depression include cocaine and opioids, particularly heroin.

-When to seek help
-Some symptoms of depression include:

-low mood most of the day
-reduced interest or pleasure in activities notable weight loss or gain without trying; decrease or increase in appetite fatigue or low energy sleep disturbances: insomnia or sleeping too much recurrent thoughts of suicide or death feelings of worthlessness or inappropriate guilt poor concentration slowing down of thoughts or physical movements; agitation or restlessness If you experience any of these symptoms for a period of several weeks, it might be time to seek help.
-Consider reaching out to a healthcare professional, therapist, or a depression hotline.

-Next steps
 Even if you have a few risk factors, it doesn’t mean you will definitely develop depression.
 But it’s always a good idea to do what you can to protect yourself when it’s in your power to do so.